Covid-19 Design Toolkit

 Creating the definitive system for social distancing

-The Toolkit is a ready-to-use set of guidelines of how to place signs in any environment.
-It shows where to place information in order to really impact people’s behaviour.
-The Toolkit includes a universal set of signs and icons that is immediately available, as well as templates that can be adjusted to suit any location.
+Applied created the COVID-19 Design Toolkit in response to the pandemic.
+It is a ready-to-use set of guidelines for placing signs in various environments to influence behavior effectively.
+The Toolkit features a universal set of signs and icons, along with adaptable templates that can be adjusted to suit any location.

 client